-- b.
+b.
 Program Effectiveness Data: What data were collected to determine program effectiveness and how (e.g., post-program surveys, employer feedback, focus groups, retention data)?
 This may be indirect evidence of student learning, satisfaction data, or other indicators of program effectiveness.
 Describe the process used for collection and analysis.
-Present descriptive statistics such as the range, median, mean, or summarized qualitative data, for each outcome. - 4.
-OPTIONAL: You may provide additional information (e.g., other data, copies of letters of support from granting agencies or school staff, etc.) about candidate performance, the student experience or program effectiveness used to inform programmatic decision making.
-This may include quantitative and qualitative data sources.
+Present descriptive statistics such as the range, median, mean, or summarized qualitative data, for each outcome.